bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       disable job=<job-name>

 enable
-   :index:`[TAG=Console->Command->enable] <triple: Console; Command; enable>` This command permits you to enable a Job for automatic scheduling.
+   :index:`[TAG=Console->Command->enable] <single: Console; Command; enable>` This command permits you to enable a Job for automatic scheduling.
 The job may have been previously disabled with the Job resource Enabled directive or using the console disable command.
-The next time the Director is reloaded or restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the |bareosDir| configuration.
+The next time the Director is reloaded or restarted, the Enable/Disable state will be set to the value in the Job resource (default enabled) as defined in the |dir| configuration.

    The full form of this command is: